Liverpool v Aston Villa tickets | Premier League | Anfield

 Liverpool's star performers

-Virgil van Dijk anchors Liverpool's defence with his commanding presence, aerial dominance, and leadership.
-His ability to organise the backline is crucial, especially after the defensive collapse in that infamous 7-2 defeat.
+Virgil van Dijk anchors Liverpool's defence with his commanding presence, aerial dominance and leadership.
+His ability to organise the backline is crucial - and he showed his attacking threat from set-pieces with two goals in the meeting at Villa Park in May 2026.

 Aston Villa's threats

-Ollie Watkins tormented Liverpool with his perfect hat-trick in the 7-2 victory and consistently performs against top opposition.
-His pace, movement, and clinical finishing make him a constant threat to Liverpool's defence.
+Ollie Watkins has long tormented Liverpool, from his perfect hat-trick in the 7-2 to his brace in Villa's 4-2 win in May 2026.
+His pace, movement and clinical finishing make him a constant danger to Liverpool's defence.

 Historical legends against this opposition

-Robbie Fowler (14 goals), Steven Gerrard (13 goals), Roger Hunt (10 goals), and Ian Rush (10 goals) are the four Liverpool players to reach double figures in goals against Villa - demonstrating the historic nature of this fixture.
+Robbie Fowler (14 goals), Steven Gerrard (13 goals), Roger Hunt (10 goals) and Ian Rush (10 goals) are the four Liverpool players to reach double figures against Villa.
+More recently, Mohamed Salah scored nine times against Villa during his Liverpool career - underlining the historic nature of this fixture.

 Anfield: Liverpool's fortress